gushogg-blake/edita/howto/tree-sitter.md

 ./scripts/tree-sitter-version minified # activate minified
 ```

 When generating new versions, copy to `/vendor/public/tree-sitter` and name appropriately depending on the currently active version.
+(To generate the debug version, add `--debug` to the `build-wasm` command above.)

 ## Creating language wasm files